caiyue1993/IceCream/README.md

 This is the to-do list for the IceCream project.
 You can join us to become a contributor.

-- CKReference & Realm's LinkingObjects
-- CloudKit Shared Database
+- [ ] CloudKit Shared Database
-- Other platforms supported, like macOS, tvOS and watchOS
+- [ ] Other platforms supported, like macOS, tvOS and watchOS

 See the [CONTRIBUTING](docs/CONTRIBUTING.md) file for contributing guidelines.